TechXplorerFR/FPGAlize/Documents/FunctionalSpecifications/FunctionalSpecifications.md

 ### 5.4.
 Reliability

 - The system must ensure **high availability**, minimizing downtime and disruptions.
-- The application must implement **robust error handling** to manage invalid inputs and unexpected behaviors gracefully.
+- The application must implement **robust error handling** to gracefully manage invalid inputs and unexpected behaviours.

 ### 5.5.
-Maintanability
+Maintainability

-- The codebase must follow **best practices** for readability and maintability, with **sufficient inline comments** and comprehensive documentation.
+- The codebase must follow **best practices** for readability and maintainability, with **sufficient inline comments** and comprehensive documentation.
 - The architecture should allow for future updates and improvements to the simulation algorithms.